📚 College Credit Guide ✓ TransferCredit.org 🕐 10 min read

 How Macroeconomics CLEP Saves Students Thousands

-This article explains how the Macroeconomics CLEP exam can save students time and money in their degree pursuits.
+This article explains how macroeconomics CLEP can save students time and money on their degree.

 About the Author